rlustemberg/titanium-branch-deep-linking-attribution/README.md

 ### iOS Module Installation

-1. Navigate to the `iphone` folder (in the root directory of this repo) OR [download the zip file of the module](https://s3-us-west-1.amazonaws.com/branchhost/Branch-Titanium-iOS-SDK.zip)
+1. Navigate to the `iphone` folder (in the root directory of this repo) OR [download the zip file of the module](https://github.com/BranchMetrics/titanium-branch-deep-linking/blob/master/iphone/io.branch.sdk-iphone-1.5.0.zip)
-2. Extract the contents
+2. Extract the contents of io.branch.sdk-iphone-1.5.0.zip.
 3. Copy the `iphone` folder to your titanium `modules` folder.

 ___